kurdi89/Git-and-Github/Git commands.md

 create a .gitignore file using touch .gitignore and inside it add files or /directory name to be ignored  or *.text

 ### after adding all files you can commit with new -m 'comment'
+*on windows it should be double qoutes*
 ```
-git  commit -m 'your comments'
+git  commit -m "your comments"
 ```